 The Safe Schools Mandate (SB 848): What it Means for Your IEE.

 IEEs are 100% of my business.
-I am obtaining this insurance and anticipate to continue business without delay.
-It will meet all districts requirements per their insurance company.
+I am in process of obtaining this (ridiculously expensive) insurance and anticipating business to continue without delay.
+The insurance will strictly meet all requirements to facilitate the examiner on-boarding process for both the district and families.

 -